 This year all accepted DaMoN papers will be considered for a best paper award.

 We intend to invite extended versions of a selection of DaMoN'23 papers for submission to the VLDB Journal.
 Extended papers that are accepted by the VLDB Journal will appear in a special “Best of DaMoN 2023” section within one of the regular VLDBJ issues.

 Paper submission: March 17th 2023 March 24th 2023, 11:59pm Pacific Daylight Time

 Workshop: June 19th 2023

 Authors are invited to submit original, unpublished research papers that are not being considered for publication in any other forum.
-Manuscripts should be submitted electronically as PDF files using the latest ACM paper format consistent with the ACM SIGMOD formatting guidelines to the DaMoN 2022 CMT site, at https://cmt3.research.microsoft.com/DAMON2022/.
+Manuscripts should be submitted electronically as PDF files using the latest ACM paper format consistent with the ACM SIGMOD formatting guidelines to the DaMoN 2023 CMT site, at https://cmt3.research.microsoft.com/DaMoN2023.
 Submissions will be reviewed in a single-blind manner.
 Submissions that are 2 pages or shorter excluding the bibliography will be reviewed as short papers.
 Submissions that are 6 pages or shorter excluding the bibliography will be reviewed as full papers.
-Submissions that are longer than 6 pages excluding the bibliography will not be accepted.
+Submissions that are longer than 6 pages excluding the bibliography will be desk-rejected.

 Accepted papers will be included within the informal online proceedings at the website.
 Additionally, all accepted papers will be published online in the ACM Digital Library.
 Therefore, the papers must include the standard ACM copyright notice on the first page.